decred/dcrdata/README.md

 The root of the repository is the `main` package for the dcrdata app, which has several components including:

-1. Block chain monitoring and data collection.
+1. Blockchain monitoring and data collection.
+1. Mempool monitoring and reporting.
-1. Data storage in durable database.
+1. Data storage in durable database (sqlite presently).
 1. RESTful JSON API over HTTP(S).
-1. Web interface.
+1. Basic web interface.

 ### JSON REST API